 If you are one of the many individuals who deal with chronic pain you know that you are always searching for things to help.
 Many individuals with chronic pain have sought out complimentary and alternative approaches.
 The most sought out alternatives are various forms of natural products including nutritional supplements, herbs, and homeopathy.
 Many others have tried deep breathing therapies, yoga or tai chi, chiropractic care, meditation, massage, and dietary changes.
 Some individuals are helped by joining or forming a support group.
 Regardless of what avenue you choose, a multi disciplinary approach seems to be the best way to manage it.

 If you are looking to join a support group, you can visit RSDS.Org or the American Chronic Pain Association to see if there is a group near you.
-If you feel like joining me in spreading the word for Pain Awareness Month, the American Chronic Pain Association offers a Tool Kit.
+If you feel like joining me in spreading the word for Pain Awareness Month.